nakedmcse/waifuVault-bash-api-unofficial/README.md

 This lib also supports obtaining a file from the API as a Buffer by supplying either the token or the unique identifier of the file (epoch/filename).

-Use the `getFile` function.
+Use the `waifuvault_donwload` function.
 This function takes the following options an object:

 | Option        | Type     | Description                                       | Required                  | Extra info                                 |
 |---------------|----------|---------------------------------------------------|---------------------------|--------------------------------------------|